SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 * The gilded modifier uses a golden apple to trade 1 ability slot for 2 upgrade slots.
 This can be done multiple times.
 * The rebalanced modifier grants an extra slot type of your choice, terms and conditions apply.

 Ability slots can only be increased in 2 ways: the draconic modifier and the rebalanced modifier.
-Note draconic has two recipes.
+Note draconic has multiple recipes.

+Defense slots can either be increased by balanced, or on armor using armor trim.
+Otherwise, you are limited to the armor's starting defense slots.

 This means most melee, harvest and ranged tools have a maximum of 10 upgrade slots, 2 ability slots, and rebalanced's bonus.
 This in total grants up to 15 upgrade slots if gilded is used.

 ### How do I add luck to my tool?

-First, refer back to [How do I craft X?](#how-do-i-craft-x) and actually use JEI to look up recipes.
-If you are still confused, check JEI for usages of lapis blocks, the recipe will show under the modifiers tab.
+Tinkers' Construct has very good JEI integration, every recipe is included.
+Additionally, recipes are all shown in the books.
+Either check out Mighty Smelting for the Luck ability modifier, or search JEI for "Luck Modifiers" and check its recipes.
 There is a different recipe for each level, so its easiest to refer to JEI.

 ### How do I make a tool unbreakable?

 Unlike in 1.12 where reinforced V would make a tool unbreakable, in 1.16+ unbreakable is a modifier that requires netherite, reinforced V, and an ability slot to apply.
-Check JEI for the recipe, and for other recipes that increase upgrade slots so you can reach the 7 upgrade slots needed for reinforced V and netherite.
+Check JEI for the recipe, and for other recipes that increase upgrade slots so you can reach the 6 upgrade slots needed for reinforced V and netherite.

+### How does the armor work?

+There are 3 different armor sets.
+Plate is the pure defense set, which is the most comparable to vanilla armor.
+Slimesuit is pure utility with very limited defense opportinuties but a lot of powerful modifiers.
+Travelers is a middleground between the two sets, allowing a mix of both defense and utility but more limited.

+Most armor materials on plate cap at 16 armor points and start granting toughness at higher tiers.
+The diamond modifier is required to achieve the full 20 armor points to max standard defense.

+### How do I make my armor as good as Netherite?

+For protection, vanilla armor caps at 64% against all sources using protection IV on each piece.
+You can put standard protection on plate, but that costs an ability slot (requiring either rebalanced or draconic on plate) and is limited to 1 level per piece granting 5% each (so 20% for the whole set).
+That said, you can make up the difference with defense slots.

+There are 5 major types of protection: melee, projectile, blast, fire, and magic which each grant 8-10% protection for their respective types.
+If you divide your defense slots evenly, you effectively get about 9% protection per 5 slots.
+Plate starts with 3 defense slots and gains a 4th from trim; combined with the 2 material traits gives you an effective 24 defense slots, so roughly 43% against all giving 63% with protection.

+While that is lower at a glance, tinkers defense slots also provide secondary bonuses based on the max level on a single piece of each modifier.
+Additionally, you are not required to go in on all 5 types; if you drop magic for instance you can achieve 54% protection (74% with protection).
+Finally, these numbers assume pre-end.
+Once you have end access, plate is easily 28 defense slots, giving 70% protection against all or 83% against 4 types (3% above the cap).

 ### What is the best tool?
 <div class="hatnote" markdown=1>